 - Rename it has “write protect” without quotes.

 - Double click on that write-protect keys and change its value to “0”.

-- Connect your microSD card to your computer using a adapter.
-Make sure that adapter not activated write protect switch.
+- Connect your microSD card to your computer using an adapter.
+Make sure that adapter not activated write-protect switch.
 Most of the adapters write protection activate by pulling that switch all the way to down.

-- Type the start menu “cmd” without quotes and right click on it and choose “run as Administrator” or right click on start menu and choose “Command Prompt (Admin)”.
+- Type the start menu “cmd” without quotes and right-click on it and choose “Run as Administrator” or right-click on the start menu and choose “Command Prompt (Admin)”.